Md-Khid/Civil_Conflict_And_Food_Aid/README.md

 ```
 <img width="720" alt="1" src="https://github.com/Md-Khid/Civil_Conflict_And_Food_Aid/assets/160820522/61d2c03c-774c-48ab-9f7c-5345abd8185b">

-More often than not, nations marked by lower Polity2 scores, indicative of autocratic governance, become entangled in the cycle of conflict.
-This predicament is aggravated by their minimal GDP income levels which frequently coincide with a surge in civil unrest.
-These conflicts are further exacerbated by the diversion of public resources (Rice S.E et al., 2006).
-The correlation between diminished income per capita and an elevated susceptibility to conflict risk is evident, rendering such nations particularly susceptible to the emergence of insurgent groups.
-As a consequence, a significant portion of their budget must be allocated to military expenditure to suppress these uprisings.
-Contradictorily, heightened levels of military spending contribute to a further deterioration in the overall well-being of the nation.
-This assertion finds validation in the research conducted by Goshu and Yimer (2017), which emphasises that nations characterised by severely limited food supplies also exhibit reduced levels of agricultural production, a diminished industrial GDP and elevated military outlays.
-Furthermore, military expenditure and annual inflation rates, serving as proxies for economic access to food have been posited to depress the national per capita food supply.
-This phenomenon can be attributed, in part, to the prevalence of war and civil strife which have depleted resources that could otherwise be utilised for food production.
+Countries with low Polity2 scores, indicating autocratic governance often face recurring conflicts due to their low GDP income levels leading to heightened civil unrest.
+The diversion of public resources exacerbates these conflicts making these nations vulnerable to insurgent groups.
+This necessitates substantial military spending to suppress the uprisings resulting in a decline in national well-being.
+Additionally, it can be observed that countries with limited food supplies also tend to allocate more funds to their military.

 ### Emergency Food Aid by Onset of War